-In June 2015 – as the importance of tax continues to have a prominent place on the Sovereign Wealth Fund (SWF) and Pension Fund (PF) agenda – the world’s leading SWF and PF managers sat down with policy makers and tax authorities over a three day conference in New York City, held by the KPMG Global Sovereign Wealth and Pension Funds tax network.
+The importance of tax continues to have a prominent place on the Sovereign Wealth Fund (SWF) and Pension Fund (PF) agendas at the KPMG Global Sovereign Wealth and Pension Funds tax network conferences.
+See below for key insights from the 2016 and 2015 conferences.

 On the agenda was a range of key tax challenges and trends – from the impact of Base Erosion and Profit Shifting (BEPS) and country-by-country reporting through to designing the ‘optimal’ structure and composition of the tax department.
 And, through a series of facilitated discussions and collaborative breakout sessions, attendees took the opportunity to engage – not only with each other – but also with key tax authorities and policy makers.
 Rolling up their sleeves, managers and authorities sat down together in dynamic and practical discussions.
 Those in attendance heard – first hand – about key challenges implementing the Organisation for Economic Cooperation and Development (OECD) BEPS principles, debated points of misalignment with tax authorities, raised ongoing concerns about global tax structures and the morality debate and shared leading practices in tax management, planning and administration.